RSM-git/rsm-git.github.io/content/_index.md

 # **Conclusion**
 In conclusion, we have found that for both publications, authors tend to collaborate with authors within their own section but that this more common at the NYT than at Reuters.
 We also discovered that the publications write in a very negative sentiment and that we from our analysis did not find any indication of political bias.
-However, these are purely the results of the tools that we have used which we have found are clearly not well suited for the task, so all we say is that the sentiment of the articles does not seem to be affected by the section they are written in but rather as a result of how most articles are written in today's age.
+However, these are purely the results of the tools that we have used, which we found are clearly not well suited for the task.
+From all this we conclude that the sentiment of the articles does not seem to be affected by the section they are written in, but rather as a result of how most articles are written in today's age.

 To see the fully detailed analysis with code, please see the explainer notebook linked below.
 # [Explainer Notebook](explainer-notebook.html)